 Worldwide/Online uses a rolling admissions process for all applicants.
 For more information on important dates, visit erau.edu/apply.

-Transfer students must complete the application on our website and submit official transcripts from all previously attended post-secondary institutions.
-Depending on the amount of previously taken credit hours, an official high school transcript may be required.
-Additionally, transfer applicants may submit an essay or resume to support their application further.
+Transfer students must complete the application on our website and submit official transcripts from all previously attended postsecondary institutions.
+Depending on the amount of previously earned credit hours, an official high school transcript may be required.

-To determine possible transfer credits into their program of choice, we encourage all transfer students to utilize the transfer portal erau.edu/becoming-student/university-wide-transfer-student-information.
+Transfer applicants may submit an essay or resume to support their application further.
+To determine possible transfer credits into their program of choice, students are encouraged to use the transfer portal at erau.edu/becoming-student/university-wide-transfer-student-information.

 The admissions process is the same as for domestic students, except SAT and/or ACT scores are highly recommended when applying and are required for scholarship consideration.

-You must also submit:
+Applicants must also submit:

 • Proof of funding for the first year of study.